- Your City

 Silver Lake Monitoring

-The lake is sampled for the following: chlorophyll a, total and ortho-phosphorus, ammonia, nitrate-nitrite, iron, and silica.
-Field measurements collected are temperature, dissolved oxygen, and Secchi depth.
+The lake is sampled for the following: chlorophyll a, total and ortho-phosphorus, ammonia, nitrate-nitrite, iron and silica.
+Field measurements collected are temperature, dissolved oxygen and Secchi depth.

-Lake Productivity and Nutrients
+Lake productivity and nutrients

-What does Oligotrophic Mean: Low biological productivity.
+What does oligotrophic mean?
+Low biological productivity.
 Oligotrophic lakes are very low in nutrients and algae, and typically have high water clarity and a nutrient-poor inorganic substrate.
-Oligotrophic water bodies can produce and support relatively small populations of living organisms (plants, fish, and wildlife).
+Oligotrophic water bodies can produce and support relatively small populations of living organisms (plants, fish and wildlife).
 If the water body is thermally stratified, hypolimnetic (deep water) oxygen is usually abundant.

-Milfoil Removal at Silver Lake
+Milfoil removal at Silver Lake

 Silver Lake has been plagued by excessive growth of an invasive macrophyte, Eurasian milfoil.
 Unlike algae, rooted aquatic plants like milfoil obtain their nutrients primarily from the lake bottom sediment.
 The City hires divers to remove milfoil by hand from the lake nearshore swimming beach annually.
 In recent years, milfol has not been observed in the nearshore zone monitored by divers.

 Click on the links below for more information: